datagrok-ai/public/help/access/databases.md

 :::

 If you want to persist a specific layout, create a dynamic dashboard, or assign access permissions to specific groups or users, you can share query results as a project.
 First, you need to [upload the project](#creating-views-for-query-results).
 Then, locate the desired project in **Data** > **Projects** and right-click it to share.
+Users will get an email notification with the access link.
 To learn more about access privileges, see [Access control](#access-control).

 ## Access control

 In Datagrok, certain objects called _entities_ have a [set of operations](../datagrok/objects.md) that can be applied to them.
 These entities are connections, queries, tables, and table columns, all of which can be shared, assigned permissions, annotated, and more.

 When you create an entity such as a connection or a query, it's private and visible to you only.
 To make it accessible to others, you can share it.

 To share:

 1. Right-click the connection or a query you want to share and select **Share...**.
 2. In the **Share** dialog, enter a user or a group that needs access and set corresponding permissions.
-These privileges can be given to individuals or to [groups](../govern/group.md) (which can be defined via dynamic filters).
+These privileges can be given to users or to [groups](../govern/group.md).
 For more information on the access privilege model, see [Privileges](../govern/security.md#privileges).
 3. Optional.
 Add a description in the provided text field.
 If you don't want to notify the recipients, clear the **Send notification** checkbox.
    :::note

-   To notify via email, enter the user's email in the identity/email field.
-The email contains a link to the shared item and entered description.
-When you enter a user or a group name, they are  notified via the Datagrok interface.
+   If you enter the name of a user or a group, they are notified through the Datagrok interface.
+To share an object with a user who doesn't have a Datagrok account, enter their email address.
+They will receive an email notification containing a link to the shared object and the entered description.
+After they sign up for a Datagrok account, they will be able to access the shared object.

    :::